stanislavtz/Text-To-Morse-Code/README.md

 # Text-To-Morse-Code

-This the program that converts some given text to Morse-Code sequence.
+This is the program that converts some given text to Morse-Code sequence.